 Merlo has so far been impressed with the promotion of the awards.

 “It is promoted by all the national associations and by a lot of young reporters,” he said.

 No language barrier During the interview in Jakarta, the AIPS president also made it clear that submissions for the AIPS Sport Media Awards can be made in any language.

-Like the rules state: “All entries will be screened native speaker from the respective member association of AIPS in the first phase.”
+Like the rules state: “All entries will be screened by native speaker from the respective member association of AIPS in the first phase.”

 The rules have also been translated into five different languages, Arabic, French, Spanish, Russian and Italian.

-Jury Following the deadline for submissions on September 17, Merlo has revealed that the jury will have their first meeting “in the beginning of November” to deliberate on nominations put forward the AIPS Executive Committee.
+Jury Following the deadline for submissions on September 17, Merlo has revealed that the jury will have their first meeting “in the beginning of November” to deliberate on nominations put forward by the AIPS Executive Committee.

-The AIPS Executive Committee is charged with shortlisting ten potential candidates for each Award category for consideration the Jury.
+The AIPS Executive Committee is charged with shortlisting ten potential candidates for each Award category for consideration by the Jury.

 The Jury will then select three finalists who will be invited to the final Awards ceremony in January 2019 in Lausanne, Switzerland.